-Significant impacts warranting mitigation were quantified above for Aquatic river habitat; Forests; and Wetlands.
-The following discussions outlines the mitigation approach to meet the mitigation needs identified in Section 2.
-Mitigation shall be in accordance with federal requirements; mitigation undertaken beyond the federal requirement will be the responsibility of the sponsors.
+Significant impacts warranting mitigation were quantified above for Aquatic River Habitat, Forests, and Wetlands.
+The following discussions outline the mitigation approach to meet the mitigation needs identified in Section 2.
+Mitigation will also be implemented for connectivity concerns.

 A summary table (Table 6) is attached to the end of this section and provides a summary of mitigation needs, mitigation accomplished to date, and mitigation needs remaining.
 This table will be updated over time and will demonstrate where the Corps and the non-federal sponsors are in relation to meeting their mitigation commitments.
 The Corps and the sponsors are committed to implementing mitigation by the time that Project impacts occur.